 We find the answer in a practical consideration.
 The DMCA requires that the agent potentially receive copyright complaints in the physical mail.
 At the same time, the law sets forth specific deadlines of as little as 48 hours for a site owner to process and send out appropriate notifications.
 Meeting these deadlines while using the postal service is difficult for a person located outside of the United States, so many businesses use an agent based in the country.

 The DMCA sets forth the information that must be listed with an agent designation.
 The key provision on DMCA agent requirements reads:

 (2) Designated agent. – …by making available through its service, including on its website in a location accessible to the public, and by providing to the Copyright Office, substantially the following information:

 (A) the name, address, phone number, and electronic mail address of the agent.

 (B) other contact information which the Register of Copyrights may deem appropriate.

-The Copyright Office also requires that the name and address of the online operator be included in the public information as well as the facsimile number of the DMCA agent.
+The Copyright Office also requires you to disclose the name and address of the online operator in the public disclosure.

 Form and Fees

 The DMCA agent information should be listed in a DMCA policy on your website, app or another intended platform.
-The agent must then be registered with the Copyright Office.
+You then must register the agent with the Copyright Office.
 The filing fee is $6.
 You must renew the registration every three years for $6.

 There are also practical concerns associated with selecting and registering a DMCA agent.
 The person in question will be listed in a public database with all their contact information.
 This publicity raises concerns ranging from identity theft to email spam to endless phone solicitations.
 You may not care about such concerns.
 If, however, you do, feel free to contact us regarding our DMCA agent service.